Divergence, thickness and hypergraph index for general Coxeter groups: Hypergraph index

 \begin{proof} By Theorem~\ref{thm:h0Linear}, $W$ does not have linear divergence.
 Hence if $(W,S)$ is reducible, by Corollary~\ref{cor:linearIntro} $(W,S)$ is the direct product of an irreducible nonspherical nonaffine Coxeter system with some finite (possibly reducible) Coxeter system.
 As divergence is a quasi-isometry invariant, we may thus assume without loss of generality that $(W,S)$ is irreducible and nonaffine.
 Now by Theorem~\ref{thm:linearQuadraticIntro}, the divergence of $W$ is at least quadratic, while by Corollary~\ref{cor:hDiv}, the divergence of $W$ is at most quadratic.
 Thus $W$ has quadratic divergence as required. \end{proof}

 \begin{remark} In the right-angled case, by~\cite[Theorem~6.2]{levcovitz-RACG} the Coxeter system $(W,S)$ having hypergraph index~$h=1$ is equivalent to $W$ being strongly algebraically thick of order~$1$; the proof relies on the characterisation of quadratic divergence for right-angled Coxeter groups.
 Using this equivalence as the base case of an induction, Theorem~6.5 of~\cite{levcovitz-RACG} then shows that in right-angled systems, $(W,S)$ having finite hypergraph index $h > 0$ implies that $W$ is strongly algebraically thick of order at most $2h-1$.
-The inductive step in the proof of~\cite[Theorem~6.5]{levcovitz-RACG} goes through in the general setting (using Lemma~\ref{lem:intersection}), but we do not know if in general $(W,S)$ having hypergraph index $1$ implies that $W$ is strongly algebraically thick of order $1$. \end{remark}
+The inductive step in the proof of~\cite[Theorem~6.5]{levcovitz-RACG} goes through in the general setting, using Lemma~\ref{lem:intersection}.
+However, for general $(W,S)$, we do not know if $h(W,S)=1$ implies that $W$ is strongly algebraically thick of order $1$, so we are missing the base case for a similar inductive proof of the corresponding statement in the general setting. \end{remark}